1.2 Labour (World Bank)

 Household Income and Expenditure

 Database on Household Expenditure and Income Data for Transitional Economies developed as part of a project analyzing poverty and social assistance in the transition economies.
-The data addresses critical questions, such as the group most likely to be poor, how well social assistance programs reach the most needy, and the kinds of programs that would most effectively reduce poverty (http://go.worldbank.org/KTN5N3L4H0)
+The data addresses critical questions, such as the group most likely to be poor, how well social assistance programs reach people, and the kinds of programs that would most effectively reduce poverty (http://go.worldbank.org/KTN5N3L4H0).

 The Country Policy and Institutional Assessment exercise is carried out annually by World Bank Staff.
 Numerical scores of International Development Association (IDA) eligible countries, known as the IDA Resource Allocation Index (IRAI) were first publicly disclosed in June 2006.
 Country performance is assessed against a set of 16 criteria grouped in four clusters: economic management, structural policies, policies for social inclusion and equity, and public sector management and institutions.
 See the IRAI database at http://go.worldbank.org/S2THWI1X60.

 • The World Bank estimates dollar converted gross national income (GNI) per capita for all borrowing member countries, as well as most other economies;

 • Per capita GNI for a country in local currency terms is converted into U.S. dollars by applying the Atlas conversion factor.
 The Atlas conversion factor is the simple arithmetic average of the current exchange rate and the exchange rates in the previous two years adjusted for the ratio of domestic to international inflation.
 The change in the GDP-deflator is used as a measure of domestic inflation, and the change in the SDR-deflator to represent international inflation.
 The SDR-deflator is compiled as a weighted average of the EURO-area, United States, United Kingdom and Japan's GDP-deflators;